GurminderSingh7/Chatting-Application-Java/README.md

-This is chatting application made using java - swing and socket programmin.
+This is chatting application made using java - swing and socket programming.